hesingh/p4-info/README.md

 The list below covers several hardware targets supporting P4 in abphabetical order.
+Supporting p4 entails the target supports a p4c (P4 compiler) backend.
+Specifically, a target that only supports p4runtime is not included.

 Cisco and Arista have switches running the Barefoot Tofino asic.

 Barefoot Networks Tofino asic in ODM switches.
 Two ODM vendors are Edgecore and Netberg.
 Stordis and Kaloom use ODM switches with open or proprietary switch OS.